Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon R9 270X should perform much faster than the GeForce GT 315 in general. (explain)
+Memory BandwidthThe Radeon R9 270X, in theory, should be much faster than the GeForce GT 315 overall. (explain)

-Texel RateThe Radeon R9 270X will be much (approximately 700%) more effective at anisotropic filtering than the GeForce GT 315. (explain)
+Texel RateThe Radeon R9 270X is quite a bit (about 700%) faster with regards to texture filtering than the GeForce GT 315. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon R9 270X is superior to the GeForce GT 315, by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R9 270X is superior to the GeForce GT 315, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison